rcfdtools/R.SAWB/README.md

 ## Pending tasks

 * Scientific Markdown report for each PPOI and data source.
 (SPI can be run with CRU or EAR5 datasets.
 The current AWB script only works with EAR-5 monthly datasets).
 AWB results links.
-General localizacion map (polygon and point).
+AWB variable description obtained from Model Builder.
+General localization map (polygon and point).
 AWB post-processing - year list from q folder.
 * General statistics over the data source file .nc and the study zone.
 Pmin, Pmax, Pavg, Pstd, Emin, Emax, Eavg, Estd.
 * Drop `expver` values and featura. `expver` is used to tell the difference between the initial release (expver=5, called ERA5T) and validated ERA5 data (expver=1). https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation
 * Merge atmospheric basin shapefiles into a unique shapefile